kraison/vivace-graph-v3/README.md

 greatly expanded, though it still suffers from a few minor issues (all of which are more issues of interface convenience as opposed to functional deficiencies).
 CLOS integration was a goal with this version and works quite well at this stage.
-Multi-node transactions are next on the agenda.
+Multi-node transactions are now complete; all node creations & modifications should now be wrapped in the WITH-TRANSACTION macro.

 Documentation is forthcoming;  please stay tuned.
 But to get you started, here are some examples: